sunriselayer/gitbook/node/build-node.md

-# Validating on Mainnet

-Validators are responsible for committing new blocks in the blockchain.
-These validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator's private key.

-Validators and their delegators earn GUU as block provisions and tokens as transaction fees through execution of the Tendermint consensus protocol.
-Note that validators can set a commission percentage on the fees their delegators receive as additional incentive.

-Preparing your validator for mainnet involves a few extra considerations.
-They are detailed below, but a sensible checklist is:

-- How will you handle chain upgrades?
-  - consider: Cosmovisor
-- How will you know your node is up?
-  - consider: Monitoring and alerts
-- How will you mitigate DDOS attacks?
-  - consider: Sentry Nodes
-- How much storage will you need?
+# Build a Node

 ## Chain upgrades

-In order to streamline chain upgrades and minimise downtime, you may want to set up [cosmovisor](https://docs.cosmos.network/master/run-node/cosmovisor.html) to manage your node
+For streamline chain upgrades and minimizing downtime, you may want to set up [cosmovisor](https://docs.cosmos.network/master/run-node/cosmovisor.html) to manage your node.

 ## Backups